o-pinion/scss/README.md

 # Scss Variables

-More infos and example under https://docs.ultrastark.ch/docs/projects/us-mixin/description
+More infos and example in [our wiki](https://github.com/rbalet/scss-opinionated/wiki)

 **This repository is a beta version an may change in the future**